-Opening Statement by Stephen S. Poloz Governor of the Bank of Canada House of Commons Standing Committee on Finance Ottawa, Ontario 29 October 2013
+Opening Statement by Stephen S. Poloz Governor of the Bank of Canada Senate Standing Committee on Banking, Trade and Commerce Ottawa, Ontario 20 November 2013

-Thank you for the opportunity for Tiff and me to be with you today to discuss the October Monetary Policy Report, which the Bank published last week.
+Thank you for the opportunity for Tiff and me to be with you today to discuss the October Monetary Policy Report, which the Bank published recently.
 The Bank aims to communicate our objectives openly and effectively and to stand accountable for our actions before Canadians.
 One of the best ways to do this is through appearances such as this one.

-Allow me to spend a few minutes on the Report's highlights.
-I'd like to flag some important changes introduced with this issue.
+Allow me to spend a few minutes on the highlights of the Report.
+I'd like to flag some important changes that were introduced with this issue.